Victoria & Daniel’s Wedding – Arrivals

 It came as little surprise that the centuries-old Cameo Tiara was Victoria’s tiara of choice – it is decked in tradition surrounding Swedish royal brides (Queen Silvia wore the tiara to her 1976 wedding, as did Haga Princesses Birgitta and Désirée).
 The Cameo Tiara is believed to have been created around 1809, by Napoleon for his wife Josephine.
 The tiara held in place a historic family lace veil, worn in the early 1900s by Queen Sofia of Sweden at her wedding.
 Victoria’s grandmother, Princess Sibylla (the King’s late mother) also wore the veil, as did three of the Haga Princesses and Queen Silvia.
 The bouquet carried by the bride was all white, and consisted of a multitude of flowers, including: lilies of the valley, roses, phalaenopsis orchids, peonies, Mårbacka pelargoniums, and azaleas.

-Princess Victoria then took her father’s arm and began the walk down the aisle to her groom.Filed under Swedish Royals
+Princess Victoria then took her father’s arm and began the walk down the aisle to her groom.Filed under Sweden

-Tagged Cameo Tiara, Crown Princess Victoria, Fashion, Prince Daniel, Swedish Royal Wedding 2010.
+Tagged Cameo Tiara, Crown Princess Victoria of Sweden, Fashion, Prince Daniel of Sweden, Swedish Royal Wedding 2010.